pretix/pretix/doc/api/resources/orders.rst

-pseudonymization_id                   string                     A random ID, e.g. for use in lead scanning apps checkins                              list of objects            List of check-ins with this ticket ├ list                                integer                    Internal ID of the check-in list └ datetime                            datetime                   Time of check-in downloads                             list of objects            List of ticket download options ├ output                              string                     Ticket output provider (e.g. ``pdf``, ``passbook``) └ url                                 string                     Download URL
+pseudonymization_id                   string                     A random ID, e.g. for use in lead scanning apps checkins                              list of objects            List of check-ins with this ticket ├ list                                integer                    Internal ID of the check-in list ├ datetime                            datetime                   Time of check-in └ auto_checked_in                     boolean                    Indicates if this check-in been performed automatically by the system downloads                             list of objects            List of ticket download options ├ output                              string                     Ticket output provider (e.g. ``pdf``, ``passbook``) └ url                                 string                     Download URL